Hromada: History

-In history of Ukraine and Belarus, hromadas appeared first as village communities, which gathered their meetings for discussing and resolving current issues.
-In the 19th century, there were a number of political organizations of the same name, particularly in Belarus.

 Prior to 2020, the basic units of administrative division in Ukraine were rural councils, settlement councils and city councils, which were often referred to by the generic term hromada.

 The Constitution of Ukraine and some other laws, including the "Law on local self-governance", delegate certain rights and obligations for hromadas.
-Types of hromadas include cities, urban-type settlements, rural settlements, and villages.
-In his draft constitutional amendments of June 2014, President Petro Poroshenko proposed changing the administrative divisions of Ukraine, which he felt should include oblasts, raions and hromadas.On 5 February 2015, the Verkhovna Rada (legislature of Ukraine) adopted the law "On voluntary association of territorial communities".
-The law created new "amalgamated hromadas", whereby various types of hromadas, including settlement councils, rural councils and cities of district significance can merge to form a new unified administrative unit.
-New local elections in these united territorial communities have since been held.
+Types of hromadas include cities, rural settlements, and villages.
+In his draft constitutional amendments of June 2014, President Petro Poroshenko proposed changing the administrative divisions of Ukraine, which he felt should include oblasts, raions and hromadas.

-On 12 June 2020, the government of Ukraine established the basic level of administrative division of Ukraine covering its whole territory except for Crimea.
-All previously-established amalgamated hromadas, as well as pre-existing hromadas, were subsumed by new units called simply hromadas or territorial communities.
+On 12 June 2020 the Government of Ukraine approved the territories and administrative centers of the hromadas, which cover settlements in all regions of Ukraine except for Crimea.
+A total of 1470 hromadas were approved.

+On 12 August 2020 the Sokoliv hromada of the Cherkasy Oblast became a part of the Zhashkiv hromada.
+Thus, there were 1469 hromadas.

 Administrative tasks and objectives

 Each hromada carries out two types of task: own and commissioned.
 Own tasks are public tasks exercised by self-government, which serve to satisfy the needs of the community.
 The tasks can be twofold: